dr-matt-smith/java-crud-for-free-repositories-example-project/README.md

 (b)
-Note - my libraries don't yet work with enumerations so just delete any enumeration classes, and change enumation types to strings for this database version of your code
+Note - my libraries don't yet work with enumerations so just delete any enumeration classes, and change enumeration types to strings for this database version of your code

 ---------------------------------------------
 (5) create Repository classes for each of your entity classes